Individual test 1-07-2011, 14:43

 A specific, individualized program of education that schools must plan and implement for each child enrolled in special education—according to federal law.

-A free residential educational institution administered by the Bureau of Indian Affairs for AMERICAN INDIAN children too isolated and distant to attend existing reservation or off-reservation day schools.
+A free residential educational institution administered by the BUREAU OF INDIAN AFFAIRS for AMERICAN INDIAN children too isolated and distant to attend existing reservation or off-reservation day schools.

 Index salary scheduleA list of ratios relating the salaries of school teaching and nonteaching personnel to an arbitrarily selected unit figure of 1.00 for one member of the staff.